benvandenberg/java-box-view/README.md

 ### Install

 First, get the library.
-You can download the JAR here: [put URL here]
+You can download the JAR here: http://crocodoc.github.io/java-box-view/box-view.jar

 Add box-view.jar to your classpath.